tbrowder/PB-Lottery/README.md

 DESCRIPTION
 ===========

-**PB-Lottery** is intended to help the user manage his or her play in the US Power Ball Lottery with draws every Monday, Wednesday, and Saturday evening at 11:00 PM EST..
+**PB-Lottery** is intended to help the user manage his or her play in the US Power Ball Lottery with draws every Monday, Wednesday, and Saturday evening at 11:00 PM EST.

 The package includes an installed binary file, `pb-lottery`, to enbable checking various aspects of the user's lottery data including a listing of winnings for each ticket for its valid time period.
 Execute the program without arguments to see its help text.